Check Out What Whales Are Doing With ETSY

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Etsy options trades today is 391.3 with a total volume of 3,162.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Etsy's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Etsy's whale trades within a strike price range from $45.0 to $240.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Etsy's big money trades within a strike price range of $80.0 to $220.0 over the last 30 days.

 Etsy Option Volume And Open Interest Over Last 30 Days